PracticalAstronomyCrew/Blaauw_Dashboard/README.md

 You can start the notebook from the command line using "panel serve --show Blaauw_Dashboard_Kapteyn.ipynb".
 This will automatically open a new tab in your browser and then you can interact with the program.

 TODO:
-- Make sure it is accessible to colourblind people.
-- When users remove the filename column it gives problem.
-Fix this and check if more columns have this problem.
 - Present more observation information, such as airmass and seeing, for specific nights and maybe over time
 - Allow connection to Kapteyn servers (hopefully)
 - Probably much more